aloha-zzz/myMonitor/Readme.md

-record frontEnd Info
+# myMonitor

 - record time
+    - use performance Timing API
-- record Error
+- record Error with ErrorInfo & mutationObserver
+    - using localStorage to store

-    - using requestIdleCallback to async sendInfo
+    - using requestIdleCallback to optimization
-    - using LruCache to store user action
+    - using Lru to store mutationInfo
-    - using localStorage to save Info
+    - Provide fetch & img.src to sendInfo